-In this time of uncertainty, preservation of the safety, health, and wellbeing of our communities is a priority for us all.
+(Updated March 25, 2021, 4:45 pm) In this time of uncertainty, preservation of the safety, health, and wellbeing of our communities is a priority for us all.
 We are in constant communication with our local and state officials, and are working to provide the most updated local information about the current response to the COVID-19 health crisis.
-We here in Blowing Rock look forward to welcoming our visitors, our friends, back to the Crown of the Blue Ridge.
-Know that when it’s time to travel again, we’ll be here.
+Remember: if you leave home, know your Ws!

-In the meantime, we encourage everyone to support small businesses safely!
+We encourage everyone to support small businesses safely!
 Locally owned small businesses are the heart of our town, and many travel destinations we all love.
-Let’s all help them as much as we can!
+Even if you aren’t traveling right now, you can show support.
 If you’re able, buy a voucher from your favorite hotel, order something from a boutique’s online store, or get a gift card from a restaurant.
 You can also leave a review, post a photo from the last time you visited, or make a recommendation to a friend.
 No gesture is too small.

 Giving and Receiving Help

-The Blowing Rock Chamber of Commerce has compiled a list of resources for local businesses.
+The Blowing Rock Chamber of Commerce has compiled a list of resources for all types of local businesses.

 Click here for small business financing and crisis relief information.

-A few positive cases of COVID-19 have been identified in Watauga County and the individuals are under quarantine; for the most up-to-date local developments, see the Appalachian District Health Department website.
+For the most up-to-date information on local developments regarding COVID-19, see the Appalachian District Health Department website.
 If you have questions about COVID-19 and best practices for protecting yourself, visit CDC.gov.

 It’s important to follow guidance from the CDC , as well as recommendations from the NC Division of Health & Human Services.
+Social distancing is important, even if you don’t feel sick.
+If you do feel unwell, stay at home and monitor your symptoms.
 Special precautions are needed for high-risk individuals, which includes adults over 60 and people with underlying health conditions.

 Getting in Touch

-Blowing Rock Town Hall offices and the Visitor Information Center are currently closed to the public, but both offices continue to answer questions and work by phone, email, social media, and websites.
+Blowing Rock Town Hall offices and the Visitor Information Center are currently open to the public, and both offices continue to answer questions by phone, email, and social media.